MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

     |   WP4879   | Overlap between signal transduction pathways ... |   7.80e-07   |        25        |
     +------------+--------------------------------------------------+--------------+------------------+

 Ozisik *et al.,* [1]_ identified four pathways, related to CAKUT disease.
-All of them are significantly overlaped by vitamin A target genes.
+All of them are significantly overlapped by vitamin A target genes.
 We retrieve one of them in the top 5 (**WP5053**).
-Two others are significantly overlaped in our analysis (:ref:`Table 5 <useCase1OverlapCAKUT>`) :
+Two others are significantly overlapped in our analysis (:ref:`Table 5 <useCase1OverlapCAKUT>`):

 .. _useCase1OverlapCAKUT:
-.. table:: The CAKUT pathways results
+.. table:: CAKUT pathways overlap results
     :align: center

     +------------+-----------------------------------------------+--------------+------------------+